 Breaking Down the Assumptions of the University of Chicago Study

 Figure 1 shows how this reduction in the return-to-work functions for a single parent with two kids (most assumed job loss comes from single parents, so the brief focuses on that group).
 The horizontal axis shows how much the parent is paid from their job(s), the vertical axis shows how much money they take home after taxes, including the Child Tax Credit.
 The light blue solid line represents policy under the Biden Child Tax Credit, and the dark blue dotted line represents policy under the old Tax Cuts and Jobs Act (TCJA) Credit under President Trump.
 While the graph makes it clear that parents get more total benefits under the Biden credit (especially at low incomes), the TCJA line also increases at a slightly steeper pace between $2,500 and $30,000, as parents get a larger CTC credit the more they work.
-The slight flattening of the relationship between pre-tax and post-tax income under the Biden Child Tax Credit is barely perceptible in the graph (3), but it functions as the critical work disincentive (decrease in the “return-to-work”) within the University of Chicago team’s model.
+The slight flattening of the relationship between pre-tax and post-tax income under the Biden Child Tax Credit is barely perceptible in the graph,3Appendix Figure 1 zooms in between $0-$30,000 in earnings where there is a difference in slopes. but it functions as the critical work disincentive (decrease in the “return-to-work”) within the University of Chicago team’s model.

 There are several reasons why this model of single mothers’ job quitting seems implausible.
 First, the change in the incentive to work (shown in Figure 1) is relatively subtle.
-The tax code is complex; it is unclear if parents understand how the Biden Child Tax Credit changes after-tax income for different levels of earnings (7).
+The tax code is complex; it is unclear if parents understand how the Biden Child Tax Credit changes after-tax income for different levels of earnings.7Section three makes this point in more detail.
 Likewise, even if parents have a good understanding of the change in their hypothetical tax structure, it is hard to imagine such a large fraction of parents would respond to this small change in benefits by leaving the workforce entirely.

 Second, their model produces high rates of leaving the workforce at relatively moderate income levels.
 Figure 2 shows their highest predicted rates of job quitting (11 percent) comes between $21,000-$32,000 of pre tax income.
-These parents would receive just $6,000 from the expanded Child Tax Credit (a sum they would also be eligible for if they continued to work)(8).
-Quitting working at this level of earnings entails a drastic drop in total income and associated living standards (9).
+These parents would receive just $6,000 from the expanded Child Tax Credit (a sum they would also be eligible for if they continued to work).8The University of Chicago team assumes that all parents quitting their jobs would get the maximum SNAP benefit conditional on their family size in addition to the Child Tax Credit.
+Even with this benefit, most families would be facing a large drop in total household income.
+Quitting working at this level of earnings entails a drastic drop in total income and associated living standards.9Some parents may live with other household members who can buttress their income loss from quitting their job.
+The brief considers the implications of this fact for the University of Chicago team’s poverty calculations in the appendix.
 Early discussion about the University of Chicago paper pointed out the implausibility of their assumptions that many high-income parents will quit working because of the Biden CTC.
 Over a quarter of the University of Chicago team’s forecasted employment losses come from parents making over $50,000 per year.
 While quitting work at these levels of income seems well out of the range of plausibility, Figure 2 also shows that the University of Chicago team assumes very high rates of single parents leaving the labor force with moderate incomes that also strain credulity.
 Married parents have lower predicted rates of job quitting, but quitting is even more concentrated at high incomes than for single parents in their model (shown in Appendix Figure 3).

-Third, the University of Chicago team does not predict that parents will reduce how much they work by switching to part-time or cutting back on their hours—all the decrease in work comes from parents exiting the labor force entirely (10).
+Third, the University of Chicago team does not predict that parents will reduce how much they work by switching to part-time or cutting back on their hours—all the decrease in work comes from parents exiting the labor force entirely.10The University of Chicago team argues that omitting any intensive margin effect is a conservative assumption offset by other unrealistic parts of their model that this brief does not detail (among married parents who quit working, they always assume both parents quit, rather than one parent).
+If they allowed for intensive margin effects (without making any other changes), poverty would rise even more.
+However, the contention that omitting intensive margin effects is conservative is inconsistent with most research, which finds minimal intensive margin effects from changes in the tax code that increase the return-to-work.
 This illustrates exactly why they find a diminished poverty impact of the Biden CTC.
 Essentially, families in poverty play musical chairs with families who are currently well above the poverty line.
 In the University of Chicago team’s model, many low-income parents will be lifted above the poverty line from the Biden CTC; the diminished poverty impact comes from another set of parents, many of whom are currently above the poverty line, who they predict will quit work and consign themselves to poverty (even deep poverty) because they get a smaller tax bonus for working.